biokys/budgetbakers-import-scripts/README.md

 ## Script structure

 ### Input
 Required parameters are sent to script using named params as it is common for other scripts (e.g. `--token TOKEN` etc.).
 Script may define input parameters that it needs for it's run (such as token to API etc.) and retrieves one additional parameter `--lastRunDate` which is, surprisingly, date of last successful script run (this parameter won't be available if script is run for the first time).
+Custom script has to document all required parameters and their format that it needs to receive from BudgetBakers system in README file and also in `--help` command of script.

 ### Output